 I want my artwork to comfort the afflicted and to afflict the comfortable.
 I want it to shed light and call attention to beauty, coherence, and unity; and, I want it to cast doubt on falsehoods, oversimplifications, and absurdities.
 I’d like to be instrumental in deepening our awareness and appreciation of the fullness of life, including its complexities, ambiguities, and paradoxes.

 I draw and paint on an iPad with an Apple Pencil or my fingers using a variety of drawing/painting apps; although, I still work in wood and clay as well. iPads are portable and versatile, require little set up, and there’s no clean up.
-They’re the perfect medium for what I do.
+They’re the perfect medium for what I do, including my teaching.
 I can quickly convert ideas into illustrations and share them or time-lapse videos of them on social media.
 I can also prepare the images for printing on metal, paper, and canvas surfaces in a variety of sizes.

 Paul Longo has lived a relatively unconventional life.
 In his youth, he plowed through dyslexia (before teachers had ever heard of it) and learned that there is, indeed, more than meets the eye.
 In college, he read Don Quijote in Spanish for the first time and discovered an interest in anthropology.
 He went on to complete 3 graduate degrees and has lived and worked in 7 countries and 9 states since then.
 Paul has taught anthropology, education, Spanish, research and evaluation methods, and ESL at 6 different universities.
 These days he teaches digital art to adults with developmental disabilities and workplace ESL to nonprofessional university employees.